Greek Yogurt Blueberry Muffins

 greek yogurt blueberry muffins in the pan

-Greek yogurt makes these muffins so light and airy and the perfect texture.
+Greek yogurt makes these muffins so light and soft and the perfect texture.
 I love using yogurt in muffins for this reason and these are the best blueberry muffins!

 greek yogurt muffin with a bite taken out to show the inside